Estadio Campeón del Siglo: Frank Henderson stand

 Named after founder and first club president Frank Henderson, it is a two-storied all-seater stand that runs along the north edge of the pitch, in addition to three rows of boxes, destinated to VIPs, invitees, executive and familiar uses.
 Finally, a fourth -and final- row is destinated to broadcasting services.
 Because of this, it is denominated as the Main or Official stand.

 As of the time, it is the only all-seater stand, mainly designated to season-ticket holders, and thus, the most expensive of them all.
 The seats are arranged and coloured in such a way that a mosaic depicting the Campeón del Siglo – a motto adopted by fans in the late 20th century, which the club adopted as an institutional trademark after being awarded as Best southamerican team in the XX century by the IFFHS – logo is formed.

 The stand also features the largest concourse area in the stadium, containing the club's headquarters, museum, administrative offices, first aid rooms, and conference rooms.
 It does also contain both the local and visitor reception areas, four dressing rooms (a pair for each team: one for the first team and the other for the youth team), and the dugouts.

 Being the main face of the stadium, monuments of all of the club glories depicting photographies, telling their club history and listing their achievements were erected right before the stadium's entrance, in a passage denominated Paseo de las Glorias.

 A historic Henschel train engine from the 1950s was also placed at the stadium's entrance, in a manner to symbolize the club's tight relationship with locomotives at its origins.
-This action caused controversy between train enthusiasts and AFE, the state's rail administration; as the train's purchase was authorised by a state official which was, at the same time, a member of the club's Board of Directors.
+This action caused controversy between train enthusiasts and AFE, the state's rail administration; as the train's purchase was authorised by a state official which was, at the same time, a member of the club's board of directors and because the German steam engine was bought after the nationalization and was fueled by Oil instead of Coal, the source of the nickname "Carbonero" for the club, a third source of controversy was that for trabsportation the Drawbar joining the locomotive and its tender was severed to haul the two pieces in separate trucks.